Vietnam.vn - Nền tảng quảng bá Việt Nam

 Metal price list

-However, this increase in silver and platinum prices is expected to be short-term and difficult to maintain for long due to the pressure from the increase in the USD exchange rate, which is still very large.
+However, this increase in silver and platinum prices is expected to be short-term and difficult to maintain for a long time due to the pressure from the increase in the USD exchange rate, which is still very large.
 Currently, the Dollar Index is still trading at a one-year high.
-Moreover, concerns that the US Federal Reserve (FED) will maintain high interest rates longer than before are also being pushed higher after FED Chairman Jerome Powell said last week that the FED is "in no rush to lower interest rates".
+Moreover, concerns that the US Federal Reserve (FED) will maintain high interest rates longer than before are also being pushed higher after FED Chairman Jerome Powell said last week that the FED is "in no hurry to lower interest rates".
 Boston FED President Susan Collins also emphasized that there is no guarantee that the FED will lower interest rates in December.

 This week, the precious metals market is expected to experience a quieter week as the market temporarily lacks new important macro reports, and the wave of US political news surrounding President-elect Donald Trump is also gradually cooling down.